Pauan/ar/README.md

         > (apply foo '(:bar 10))
         (10 5)

-    Functions receive the keyword arguments in their rest arg, and `apply` works with keyword args too.
+    Functions receive the keyword arguments in their rest arg and `apply` works too.
 This means you don't need to muck around with `make-keyword-procedure` or `keyword-apply` at all.
 Much cleaner.

   * The REPL is implemented **substantially** better: